MichaelT025/Project-GhostPad/README.md

 ### Tips

 - Drag the title bar to reposition
-- Resize by dragging edges (when expanded)
+- Resize by dragging edges (Both states are resizable)
+- **State Memory**: Window size and position are remembered and synced between collapsed and expanded modes (width/position are shared, heights are independent).
 - Screenshots persist until you start a new chat
 - Use the Dashboard to manage sessions and configuration